SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-after-publishing.md

 To discontinue your app:

 * To remove your app from Microsoft AppSource, in your Microsoft Partner Center account, go the **Product Overview** page and select **Stop Selling**.
 * Contact your customers where appropriate.
+After **Stop Selling** the apps installed in your customers tenants are stil there, it's up to the app owner to work with their customers to uninstall their app.
 Delete or revoke any security or authorization tokens generated for your app.